sbrunner/shifter-pandas/README.md

 ## British Petroleum (BP)

-It parse sheet like 'Primary Energy Consumption' (not like 'Primary Energy - Cons by fuel').
+It parse sheet like `Primary Energy Consumption` (not like `Primary Energy - Cons by fuel`).

 Open: http://www.bp.com/statisticalreview
 or https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy.html

-Download 'Statistical Review of World Energy – all data'.
+Download `Statistical Review of World Energy – all data`.

 Use: